Burgundy belly dance costume from Barbra Streisand… and Other Musical Instruments

-Barbra Streisand wore this Middle Eastern, belly dance inspired ensemble in her fifth television special Barbra Streisand-And Other Musical Instruments (1973).
+Barbra Streisand wore a Middle Eastern belly dancer-inspired ensemble in her fifth television special Barbra Streisand…and Other Musical Instruments (1973).
 This special was Barbra’s first in five years due to how busy she had been making films.
 It was shot over the course of ten days at Elstree Studios in London.
 Though some fans find this to be one of the weakest specials, I absolutely love it for its quirkiness, experimentation, fun musical re-arrangements, and risk-taking.

 Belly dance is an expressionist type of dance that originated in Egypt and that emphasizes complex movements of the torso.
-Though the majority of typical belly dance costumes are two pieces showing the torso, Barbra wore a more modest version which would be closest to a Beledi dress that is worn in the form of Egyptian belly dancing it is named from.
+Though the majority of typical belly dance costumes are two pieces showing the torso, Barbra wore a more modest version which is similar to a Beledi dress that is worn in the Beledi form of Egyptian belly dancing that it is named for.

-At the very low hip sits a traditional belly dancing coin belt.
-Belly dancers have been seen wearing these in photographs as early as the nineteenth century, though they likely date back even further.
-The legend of how these began recalls that in the Middle East where belly dancing originated, young marriageable women would dance for coins that were thrown at them.
+Belly dancers have been represented in imagery wearing coin belts as early as the nineteenth century, though they likely date back even further.
+The legend of how these began depicts that in the Middle East where belly dancing originated, young marriageable women would dance for coins that were thrown at them.
 They would then sew them into their hip scarves, saving them as dowry.
 Once a woman had earned enough she could enter into marriage and give up dancing.
-Sometimes the story is also told with the detail that women sewed the coins into their clothes not only for safekeeping but to let men know how much money they had.
-As men followed the caravans they could hear the jingling from afar, signaling that a marriageable women was in that caravan.
-Eventually coin belts evolved to be made out of lightweight metals instead of real coins, but have continued to be an important part of modern belly dance costumes.
+Some accounts detail that women sewed the coins into their clothes not only for safekeeping but also to let men know how much money they had.
+As men followed the caravans they could hear the jingling of the coins from afar, signaling that a marriageable woman was in that caravan.
+Eventually, coin belts evolved to be made out of round lightweight metal pieces instead of real coins, but have continued to be an important part of modern belly dance costumes.